 Depression is a serious condition, experienced by many people (approximately 15 million American adults or approximately 6.7% of the US population at any time).
 We see depression every day in our practices, manifesting in various forms in our patients.
 Some people feel down and blue on occasion while others suffer from debilitating depression that impairs their ability to work.
 We do not profess to cure depression with the exclusive use of vitamins.
 However, we believe that vitamins and supplements can play a role in treating and prevention depression.
 A recent study shows that using magnesium for depression shows promising results.

-Most people who are depressed benefit from multiple modalities of treatment– these can include therapy with a trained counselor or therapist, medication, lifestyle changes (including improved sleep habits and exercise regimen) and some carefully chosen supplements.
+Most people who are depressed benefit from multiple modalities of treatment– these can include therapy with a trained counselor or therapist, medication, lifestyle changes (including improved sleep habits and exercise regimen) and some carefully chosen supplements (take our personalized vitamin quiz).
 We always advocate seeking professional help for symptoms of depression which may include feeling hopeless, lack of energy and not wanting to participate in normal activities.
 We also recommend going to get urgent help from your local emergency room or crisis hotline should you experience any thoughts of suicide or violence towards others.

 In more subtle cases of depression and feeling down, making small change to your daily routine can often go far.
 We can not overemphasize the importance of proper sleep.
 This means an adequate amount of quality sleep.
 Some people spend a great deal of time in bed but they are not getting quality sleep for a variety of reasons– insomnia, sleep apnea, poor sleep habits, etc. See more on sleep and its role in energy in this blog.